 Marketing departments should review how they organize responsibilities internally before bringing on an agency.

 A few questions to ask:

-- What is the long term vision of the company in three, five, ten years?
+- What is the long-term vision of the company in three, five, ten years?
 Is your marketing department equipped to handle the growth or could you use outside help and support?
 If so, where are you weakest internally?
 Use this answer to help you focus on your agency search and specialty.

-- Does your team have bandwidth and expertise to take on specific focus areas?
+- Does your team have the bandwidth and expertise to take on specific focus areas?
 Is your team filled with more generalists or specialists?

 - Do you have multiple people doing similar tasks?
 Can those items be consolidated down to one person to find time savings?

-- Does your team have the time to take on multiple agencies and stakeholders in addition to their day to day tasks?
+- Does your team have the time to take on multiple agencies and stakeholders in addition to their day-to-day tasks?
 If you aren’t able to manage several additional calls and meetings each month from each agency, sticking with one partner might be the answer.

 - If you do have the resources, do you have processes in place to ensure silos aren’t being created?

 Each option comes with costs both hidden and obvious.